HL7/US-Core/input/intro-notes/StructureDefinition-us-core-implantable-device-intro.md

    |model|`Device.model`|
    {:.grid}

-- Servers **SHOULD** support query by `Device.type` to allow clients to request the patient's devices by a specific type.
+- Servers **SHOULD** support query by `Device.type` to allow Clients to request the patient's devices by a specific type.
 Note: `Device.type` is too granular to differentiate implantable vs. non-implantable devices.
 - The [Quick Start] section below describes searching for all devices.
 Records of implanted devices **MAY** be queried against UDI data, including:

     - UDI HRF string (`udi-carrier`)